JasonThomasData/maths_notes/data_science_helpers/README.md

+### Analysis helpers

-This is a warehouse for stuff I make when doing data science tasks that might be useful elsewhere in my work.
+This is a warehouse for stuff I make when doing analysis tasks that might be useful elsewhere in my work.